On this page

-Staff training and development activities are important in all businesses.
-In addition to improving your employees' skills specific to your business, it is important for you and your employees to be up-to-date in admin and management areas including finance, sales, marketing, administration and staff management.
+Staff training and development activities are important for your business.
+It will improve your employees skills specific to your business, and will keep both you and your employees up-to-date in admin and management areas, including:

-When new staff members begin working in your business, they will need to be trained appropriately in order to fulfill their role.
-You may rely heavily on other staff members to achieve this.
+When new staff members begin working in your business, they'll need to be trained appropriately in order to fulfill their role.
+To achieve this, you might need to rely on other staff members.

 New skills and knowledge

-Existing employees may need to up-skill not only to assist the business but also to develop their own careers and keep them challenged and engaged.
+Your existing employees may need to up-skill – not only to assist the business but also to develop their own careers, and keep them challenged and engaged.

 Business and role changes

-Senior staff members may be the best people to train juniors, but make sure it is a good use of their time and abilities.
+- Have senior staff mentor juniors – they may be the best people to train juniors, but make sure it's a good use of their time and abilities.

-Once you know what skills your staff have and have developed them as much as possible, you need to work out if there are gaps remaining and if you can't fill the skill gaps in house you'll need to:
+Once you know what skills your staff have – and have developed them as much as possible – you need to work out if there are gaps remaining.

 - hire staff with the skills you need